stinney/santak/README.md

 Depending on the processes listed in the todo variable, the following variables may also be required and must appear before the include line.

-	nsprefix
-	project	an Oracc project
+	nsprefix	a prefix for labels in the OSL PUA system project		an Oracc project
 	corpus		a corpus within the project

 Processes
 ---------